Central Luzon

 Heritage Sites and Tourist Attractions

 Central Luzon offers a wealth of tourism opportunities for visitors eager to explore its rich history and natural beauty.
-From the iconic Mount Pinatubo in Zambales to the historic churches of Pampanga.
+Travel from the famous Mount Pinatubo in Zambales to the historical churches of Pampanga.
 The region is dotted with heritage sites and tourist attractions that tell the story of its past.
 Travelers can marvel at the intricate carvings of the San Agustin Church in Lubao.
 Or unwind in the scenic landscapes of the Sierra Madre mountain range.
 Making it a treasure trove for heritage enthusiasts.

 hotels and resorts